Benedictgr97/XML-to-JSON-with-php/README.md

 - Third elseif : *<*x key=value*>* =>  "key":"value",
 - Else :  *<*x*>* => "x":{

-After the iterations the final “}” is added and Json echoed and returned as a string
+After the iterations the final “}” is added and Json echoed and returned as a string.